arunabh-c/sample_code/C++/template_questions_g4g.md

 template.
 The important thing to note about non-type parameters is, they must be const.
 Compiler must know the value of non-type parameters at compile time.
 Because compiler needs to create functions/classes for a specified non-type value at compile time.
-Following is another example of non-type parameters.
+Following is another example of non-type parameters.*/

 #include <iostream>
 using namespace std;